lawrenceevalyn/Olli-game/README.md

 Added functionality for rooms to have longer descriptions -- and I actually wrote it test-first, which was very useful for when I, e.g., forgot to actually give the longdesc to the Room as an attribute!
 A successful test of test-first coding! :D

 At first I thought I'd use the longer descriptions for when the player first enters a room, because I didn't like the way the room descriptions repeated so much and definitely didn't want to put a lot of detail into something shown so often -- but then I found a better way to implement room descriptions in the game engine!
 So instead, the long descriptions can be for when the player looks at the room!

+This room-looking has been implemented!!

+The game engine is getting needlessly bulked up with parsing input, though -- I need to make a very rough parser that will just handle directions and "look" commands, and have the engine pass the player input to that parser.
+Should be doable!

 ### June 18 2017